 Similar to PPC, CPI is when mortgage brokers are charged for their ads.
 This will only happen when their ad is displayed to a viewer.
 In this way, it is similar to traditional media such as newspapers, in which a newspaper will charge for ad space based on readership and reach.

 High traffic websites offering CPI advertisement space may choose to measure ad impressions through CPM (Cost Per Thousand).
 For example, an advertiser would only be charged $5 for every thousand impressions incurred on the ad.

-To measure success of these ads, advertisers will compare the number of impressions to the number of clicks on the ad, and come up with the CTR, shown as a percentage.
+To measure the success of these ads, advertisers will compare the number of impressions to the number of clicks on the ad, and come up with the CTR, shown as a percentage.

-Search engine optimization is essentially a free form of SEM, therefore SEO and SEM are often times seen as separate entities.
+Search engine optimization is essentially a free form of SEM, therefore SEO and SEM are oftentimes seen as separate entities.
 However, given the nature of SEO and the similarities it shares with SEM, it will be an important part of your marketing strategy.
 As with your SEM ads, SEO involves specially curating your content and website so that they show up on search engines such as Google.

-Here at Newfound Marketing, we provide thorough consultation and personalized inbound marketing, website optimization, and SEM strategies.
+Here at Newfound Marketing, we provide a thorough consultation and personalized inbound marketing, website optimization, and SEM strategies.
 For more information and ideas of how you can generate online leads for your mortgage company, give us a shout!